Azure/azure-powershell/src/Monitor/Monitor/help/Set-AzDiagnosticSetting.md

 ```

 ### -EnableMetrics
-The value indicating whether the diagnostics should be enabled or disabled
+The value indicating whether the diagnostic metrics should be enabled or disabled

 ```yaml
 Type: System.Boolean